 Because the wasps will be confused about what to do without their queen or nest, they may linger for a while around the site of the destroyed nest to communicate with the other wasps.

 If the wasps are unable to find a new colony, then they will die due to the weather and lack of resources.
 Wasps cannot survive very long without a nest, and it is hard for them to be accepted into a new nest.

 If the queen survives, the wasps will always rebuild the nest.
-If the nest was destroyed on accident through natural causes, the wasps might rebuild in the same spot, but if it was clearly destroyed by an enemy (you), then they are much less likely to rebuild in the same location.
+If the nest was destroyed by accident through natural causes, the wasps might rebuild in the same spot.
+But if it was clearly destroyed by an enemy (you), then they are much less likely to rebuild in the same location.

 If by chance, the wasps rebuild their nest in the same location (probably because they don’t realize that it was not destroyed by natural causes), then destroying it a second time should send them packing.

 Rebuilding is not possible without the queen.
 The wasps will likely die, and no matter what, it will mean the end of their colony.
 Their only hope is that they find another colony willing to take them in, but since wasps are highly territorial and aggressive, this is not likely.

 How nests are destroyed can determine wasp behavior

 Some nests can be destroyed and leave extremely little evidence behind that it was ever there.
 When this happens, wasps will not stick around for longer than a few hours because there is nothing there for them.
 If you can completely wipe out any trace of their nest, they will be less likely to rebuild.

 If dust-based pesticides are used in extermination, then some wasps are less likely to make an immediate exit.
 They tend to fly in and out of the nest for a while until they realize that they are being harmed.
 This will result in a larger clustering of wasps hanging around this area because they are unsure of what happened to the hive and they think the dust is playing tricks on them.